-- 1) Source water enters the system and passes through the stage 1, 2, and 3 pre-filters.
+- 1) Source water enters the system and passes through the stage 1, 2, and 3 prefilters.
 Located between the pre-filters is the Low Pressure Switch.
-This switch turns on when the incoming water pressure is 7 PSI or greater. - 2) The High Pressure Switchturns on when the pressure from the pressurized tank is below 20 PSI, and turns off at 35 PSI (e.g. when tank is full). - When the Low Pressure Switch and High Pressure Switch are both on, the Feed Water Solenoid Valve opens, allowing water to the Booster Pump. - The source water passes through the Booster Pump, bringing it up to approximately 80 PSI entering the membrane housing. - 5) Coming out of the RO membrane is a pure water port and waste water port.
+This switch turns on when the incoming water pressure is 7 PSI or greater. - 2) The High Pressure Switch turns on when the pressure from the pressurized tank is below 20 PSI, and turns off at 35 PSI (e.g. when tank is full). - 3) When the Low Pressure Switch and High Pressure Switch are both on, the Feed Water Solenoid Valve opens, allowing water to the Booster Pump. - 4) The source water passes through the Booster Pump, bringing it up to approximately 80 PSI entering the membrane housing. - 5) Coming out of the RO membrane is a pure water port and waste water port.
 The RO water is forced through the .0001 micron sized holes of the RO membrane, and exits through the one way Check Valve on the membrane's pure water exit port.
-The water rejected by the RO membrane exits through the waste water exit port. - 6) The pure water is then routed to the pressurized storage tank.
+The water rejected by the RO membrane exits through the waste water exit port.
+On the drain line before the waste water is disposed is the Flow Restrictor, limiting the amount of drain water allowed out to keep pressure in the system. - 6) The pure water is then routed to the pressurized storage tank.
 As the storage tank fills, the tank pressure rises.
-When the pressurized storage tank reaches 35 PSI, the tank pressure triggers the High Pressure Switch off, shutting the booster pump and system off. - Faucet - 7) When you open the RO faucet, the water exits the tank, passes through the FT15 post carbon filter, and is dispensed from the RO faucet.
+When the pressurized storage tank reaches 35 PSI, the tank pressure triggers the High Pressure Switch off, shutting the booster pump and system off. - 7) When you open the RO faucet, the water exits the tank, passes through the FT15 post carbon filter, and is dispensed from the RO faucet.
 As the RO water is dispensed, the tank pressure will gradually drop back down, triggering the High Pressure Switch back on to refill the water removed from the tank.